jdeath/FriendshipFrame/README.md

 Work in Progress

 This documents how to make a friendship lamp from inexpensive parts.
 Inspired by UncommonGoods which sell for $175 a set.
-These can be made for $10 each and have more features.
+These can be made for $10 each and have more features, such as Alexa support.
 Based on this instructable: https://www.instructables.com/Color-Synchronized-Touch-Lamps/

 ```